obx-vivien/migrate-from-gitbook-to-docusaurus-starter-script/README.md

 **Why not just have the AI manually convert each file?**
 Try it and see how long it takes for your files... if you don't have that many, it might be an option.
 Otherwise, it will be a lot of work and way more out of your control.

-**To use the script, you need to have Python isntalled and follow these steps:**
+**To use the script, you need to have Python installed and follow these steps:**
 1. Install Docusaurus
 2. Download your Gitbook MD files into a directory next to the "website" directory of Docusaurus
 3. Delete the SUMMARY.md file (it is Gitbook specific)